brandonjyee/WebAppSkeleton/snippets/deployment/heroku/readme.md

 1. Set up the [Heroku command line tools](https://devcenter.heroku.com/articles/heroku-cli)
 2.  `heroku login` .
 Login info will be stored in `~.netrc` file.
+Sign up for a free heroku account if you haven't already
 3. Add a git remote for heroku:

 * **If you're creating a new app...**